 I know there are many of you who would love to spend the afternoon creating cute tabletop displays or seasonal swags for the fireplace mantle.
 I admire and appreciate your efforts when I am invited over for tea and snacks.
 I, however, am built differently.
 It’s the practical engineering side of me peeking out between the holiday good cheer.

 Of course I like my home to look festive during the holidays but I have a definite limit on how much time I want to spend putting it up.
-To be specific, I spend about an hour to decorate the home.
+My goal is to spend about an hour decorating the home.
 So what’s my plan?
 Here’s the basics:

 One of the happy memories of my years as a teen and single woman was going to the post-Christmas sales with my mother every years.
 Even my father was in on the act.
 Not long after opening all our presents, Mother and I would grab the sale papers and huddle together at the dining table.
 As we would plan our attack, Dad would retreat with a slice of pie to a safe spot in front of the TV.
 We were post-Christmas sale ninjas, able to hit several stores in a mere two hours, purchasing at rock-bottom prices for next year.

 That’s not the only time I would buy holiday decorations.
 Whenever I was in a thrift shop or at a garage sale, I’d keep my eyes out for holiday bargains.
 One of our favorite things is a set of four ceramic letters (with holes on the top for candles) that spell N-O-E-L. It’s part of our Christmas tradition that at least once while they’re on display my husband will sneak into the living room and rearrange them to say L-E-O-N. Anyone who knows him will understand this odd behavior.